 However, the government is still urging people to take a “cautious” approach to going on holiday during the pandemic.

-How can I get a vaccine certificate in Scotland?
+How do I get a vaccine passport in Scotland?

 Following claims that the downloadable PDF or paper copy of Scottish vaccine certificates could be easily falsified and manipulated through digital software, the new paper records will be ‘uneditable’ and complete with features like thermodynamic ink to limit potential for forgery.